-Sensory and/or Physical needs
+3.2.4 Sensory and/or Physical needs

-Some children require special educational provision because they have a disability and this prevents or hinders them from making use of the educational facilities generally provided.
+Some pupils require special educational provision because they have a disability and this prevents or hinders them from making use of the educational facilities generally provided.
 These difficulties can be age related and may fluctuate over time.

-Many children with vision impairment (VI), hearing impairment (HI) or a multi-Sensory impairment (MSI) will require specialist support and/or equipment to access their learning.
-Children with an MSI have a combination of vision and hearing difficulties.
-Some children with a physical disability (PD) require additional ongoing support and equipment to access all the opportunities available to their peers.
+Many pupils with vision impairment (VI), hearing impairment (HI) or a multi-sensory impairment (MSI) will require specialist support and/or equipment to access their learning.
+Pupils with an MSI have a combination of vision and hearing difficulties.
+Some pupils with a physical disability (PD) require additional ongoing support and equipment to access all the opportunities available to their peers.